 Module users are encouraged to take the self-assessment test prior to viewing the module and again post-viewing to check what they have learned.
 The modules range in length from 34 to 55 minutes each.

-The new online resource from the PhRMA Foundation was launched in response to calls by the Association of American Medical Colleges and others for strengthened training in safe and effective prescribing for medical trainees.
+This resource was launched in response to calls by the Association of American Medical Colleges and others for strengthened training in safe and effective prescribing for medical trainees.

 Each of the modules has been designed in a way that makes them useful for a wide range of potential prescribers and others who need knowledge of safe prescribing – from medical, nursing and pharmacy students to established practitioners in all three disciplines.